cparmet/finite-news/README.md

 ## 👀 Features
  - Gets headlines from your trusted APIs and websites.
+ - Enforces strict limits on the volume of news, and leaves out ads and links.
  - Applies an LLM and rules to consolidate headlines that are about the same topic and remove opinions, clickbait, and news you saw yesterday.
- - Enforces strict limits on the volume of news, and leaves out ads and links.
  - Forecasts your local weather.
+ - Optionally
      - Alerts you if your favorite NBA team plays tonight.
+     - Lists upcoming events of interest.
      - Shares a joke or quote.

 ## 📰 Make your own newspaper
 ### How it works